Amazon Now - A Driver Support Case Study

 TASK

-Primary Objectives I was tasked with solving three critical design challenges:
+Primary Objectives I was tasked with solving three critical design challenges in an extremely compressed timeframe:

-Reduce Support Friction: Design self-service solutions to eliminate routine support calls that drivers couldn't afford during 30-minute delivery windows
+Reduce Support Friction: Design self-service solutions to eliminate repeated support calls that drivers couldn't afford during 30-minute delivery windows

-Create Amazon Now-Aware Experiences: Redesign agent tools to provide immediate context about quick commerce deliveries and their unique requirements
+Create Amazon Now-Aware Experiences: Redesign agent tools to provide immediate context about Amazon Now deliveries and their unique requirements

 Maintain System Integrity: Implement fraud prevention and abuse controls while enabling faster support resolution